 Full-Flow Oil Filter

 These filter types allow the oil to move more freely through the engine than other types.
-If a filter is too restrictive, the engine may be starved with oil, which may cause damage to its part.
+If a filter is too restrictive, the engine may be starved of oil, which may cause damage to its parts.
 This is why the full-flow filter is better, as it provides sufficient oil needed for the efficient performance of the engine.

 Cartridge Oil Filter